Improving Wayfair's IPA Tool for Suppliers

 I led UX Research for this project, partnering closely with the Supplier-Facing Product Manager and Designer to plan and execute an end-to-end study.

-Deepened my understanding of how UX Research can drive impact in complex enterprise systems.
-Working on Wayfair’s supplier logistics platform, I learned how to navigate and align a diverse group of stakeholders, many of whom were unfamiliar with UX Research, by clearly articulating and later on showing the value of user insights.
+This project deepened my understanding of how UX Research can drive meaningful impact in complex enterprise systems.
+Working on Wayfair’s supplier logistics platform taught me how to navigate and align a diverse group of stakeholders, many of whom were unfamiliar with UX Research, by clearly articulating and, later, demonstrating the value of user insights.